tgroshon/criticalgamemastery.com/src/content/posts/september-article-review-descent-into-avernus.md

 Thank you for reading my ramblings for the month.
 I'm very excited to run Descent into Avernus.
 I will post updates and things I would do better as I run the campaign.
 It should start at the end of October, assuming my current campaign wraps up on schedule.

 As always, please feel free to join us on [discord](https://discord.gg/M3rEEGX) to talk about all things nerdy.
-If you like our work and want to support the Critical Game Mastery crew, then you are welcome to join us on [Patreon](https://www.patreon.com/CriticalGameMastery) to get a behind-the-scenes scoop on how we do things, as well as some deep cuts on what our plans are for the future and what to expect.
+If you like our work and want to support the Critical Game Mastery crew, then you are welcome to support us on [Patreon](https://www.patreon.com/CriticalGameMastery) to get a behind-the-scenes scoop on how we do things, as well as some deep cuts on what our plans are for the future and what to expect.

 Thank you for reading,